Decelium/decelium_wallet/PY_USAGE_EXAMPLES.md

 ## Examples

 The following are the Python equivalents of the Decelium wallet [command-line usage examples](./CLI_USAGE_EXAMPLES.md).
-Note that `deploy` and `secret` have a different interface from the others, breaking the pattern that the rest follow.
+Example Import:
-Note Please make sure to import the relevant command before using Example Import: import decelium_wallet.commmands.generate_a_wallet as generate_a_wallet
+import decelium_wallet.commmands.generate_a_wallet as generate_a_wallet